 - Payload: Five science instruments, the TAGSAM, and the SRC allow the spacecraft to gather data, collect a sample, and safely return it to Earth.”

 OSIRIS-REx is outfitted with five instruments for remote sensing or scanning of the surface of Bennu to map and establish what makes up the asteroid, including the distribution of elements, minerals, and organic material.
 It has an additional instrument for sample collection.

 Source: NASA/University of Arizona

-- OSIRIS-REx Camera Suite (OCAMS) - consists of three cameras: PolyCam, MapCam, and SamCam to provide global image mapping of Bennu’s surface, and more detailed images of the selected and candidate sample sites.
+- OSIRIS-REx Camera Suite (OCAMS) – the OSIRIS-REx camera suite is made up of the PolyCam, Map Cam, and SamCam which are responsible for global image mapping of Bennu’s surface, as well as, comprehensive photos of selected and potential sample sites.